 A good proof point derived from research may look something like this:

 “In a recent survey of our clients, 95% identified our timeliness and quick project turnaround as the real value they receive from working with us.”
 This proof point backs up and proves your claim.

-3) Is it relevant?
 Understanding your target audience is the first step in establishing relevancy of your differentiator.
 Where are you currently getting your business?
 Where are the biggest opportunities?
 What does your ideal client look like?

 These are all questions you will need to answer in order to formulate a relevant differentiator.
 Industry and service specialization can be good ways to achieve relevancy.

-Example: Let’s suppose that an owner of a restaurant franchise is looking for an accounting firm to engage with.
+Example: Let’s say an owner of a restaurant franchise is looking for an accounting firm to engage with.
 They go online, do some research, and find two good accounting firms in the area.
 One is a generalist that offers a wide range of services; the other specializes in accounting services for restaurant franchises.